 First, create profiles of potential customers.
 List demographic information (e.g., age, gender, location, industry, job role) when creating a profile.
 Collect this data by:

-• Speaking with your sales team
+• Speaking with your sales team.

-• Analyzing your analytics (e.g., CRM, website)
+• Analyzing your analytics (e.g., CRM, website).

-• Surveying existing customers
+• Surveying existing customers.

-• Doing industry research
+• Doing industry research.

 Determine where to find potential customers.
 For example, you can:

-• Ask current customers for referrals
+• Ask current customers for referrals.

-• Attend tradeshows and industry events
+• Attend tradeshows and industry events.

-• Search on LinkedIn and other social media channels
+• Search on LinkedIn and other social media channels.

-Then decide on how to contact those potential customers.
+Then, decide on how to contact those potential customers.
 For example, you might:

-• Contact them by telephone, email or text message
+• Contact them by phone or email.

-• Meet them in person
+• Meet them in person.

-• Set up a virtual meeting
+• Set up a virtual meeting.

 Scoring